Museum Artifact: Ribbonette Ribbon Spool Dispenser, c. 1940s

 Jack Culberg was a noted marketing guru and idea man who’d worked for Revlon, Schick and Chicago’s Ekco Products, but he had no experience in the wrap-and-tie biz.
 Despite owning a national-best 17% of the gift wrap trade, Culberg took aggressive action from the get-go to break out from the status quo.
 “The first thing I’m going to do is to change the name of the company from Chicago Printed String to CPS Industries,” he told reporters in 1965.
 “The company started out 50 years ago with printed string . . . but today we have 5,000 different products, including paper patterns and ribbons. . . .
 Today we are 50 years old, but I feel we are being reborn.”

-In retrospect, the more likely reason for Culberg's name change was that he had also committed to move the official CPS headquarters from Chicago to Franklin, Tennessee, expanding the company's plant there.
-The move put hundreds of Chicagoans out of work and didn't really even pay off financially.
-Just two years later, the still scuffling CPS Industries was sold to Pittsburgh's Papercraft Corp.
+In retrospect, the more likely reason for Culberg’s name change was that he had also committed to move the majority of CPS manufacturing from Chicago to Franklin, Tennessee, where the company had already opened another plant.
+The move put hundreds of Chicagoans out of work and didn’t really even pay off financially.
+Just two years later, the still scuffling CPS Industries was sold to Pittsburgh’s Papercraft Corp.
 Both Culberg and Sol Weiner called it quits shortly thereafter, ending any lasting connection to the Chicago days.

 [CPS president Jack J. Culberg, left, and VP James A. Dayton, right, receive a Sears Roebuck “Symbol of Excellence” award from Jeanne Poduska at the company’s new headquarters in Franklin, Tennessee, 1967.
 Culberg retired from the job shortly thereafter]